Micinek/PBSEstimator/README.md

 - **Chunk-Based Estimation**: Estimates storage usage by counting unique chunks referenced by backups, assuming a fixed chunk size of 4 MiB.
 - **Per-Snapshot Breakdown**: View the size of each snapshot for a VM or container.
 - **Per-Namespace Breakdown**: Calculate backup sizes for specific namespaces or all namespaces within a datastore.
+NOW ALSO SUPPORTS multiple layers of namespaces.
 - **Filter by VM/CT IDs**: Filter results by specific VM or container IDs.
 - **JSON Output**: Output results in JSON format for automation or further processing.
 - **Summary Mode**: Display only the total referenced sizes for each VM/CT without per-snapshot details.